getanteon/blog_examples/011_redis_observability/README.md

-# redis-ebpf
+# Redis eBPF
-Redis Observability using eBPF
+This is a demo code, for showcasing Observability of the RESP protocol using eBPF.
+This code is inspired by Alaz, Kubernetes eBPF agent, developed by Anteon.

 In order to try it out locally: